inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

    packets.
 As there are 100 packets, this value is also the successful packet reception in percent, and indirectly, packet loss.
--  ``Network total power consumption``: The sum of the power consumption of the four sensors and the gateway (values in Joules.)
+-  ``Network total power consumption``: The sum of the power consumption of the four sensors and the gateway (values in Joules).
--  ``Power consumption per packet``: Network total power consumption / Total number of packets received, thus power consumption per packet in the entire network (values in Joules.)
+-  ``Power consumption per packet``: Network total power consumption / Total number of packets received, thus power consumption per packet in the entire network (values in Joules).

 .. -  ``Packet loss``: Total number of packets received / total number of packets sent, thus how many packets from the 100 sent are lost. **TODO** not sure its needed

-Note that the values for the ``residualEnergyCapacity`` statistic are negative, so it is inverted in the anf file.
-Here are the results:
+Note that the values for the ``residualEnergyCapacity`` statistic are negative, so they are inverted in the graph.
+Here are the results.

 .. figure:: media/packetsreceived.png
    :width: 100%